Seed companies generally produce seeds for amateur gardeners, to grow their own flowers, fruit

 How To Construct The Vintage Seed Packets

-The catalogue floral images have been placed in vintage seed packet template.
+The catalog floral images have been placed in a vintage seed packet template.

 On the floral art links below, click on the title to download the image as a pdf and click on the seed packet link below to download the same image as a seed packet.

 - First, choose your flowers and print out the seed packet template.